sensu/sensu-docs/content/sensu-go/5.17/reference/entities.md

 You can access labels with [event filters][6] and [tokens][7].
 In contrast to annotations, you can use labels to create meaningful collections that you can select with [API response filtering][14] and [sensuctl response filtering][15].

-Overusing labels can affect Sensu's internal performance, so we recommend moving complex, non-identifying metadata to [annotations][20].
+Limit labels to metadata you need to use for response filtering.
+For complex, non-identifying metadata that you will *not* need to use in response filtering, use [annotations][20] rather than labels.

 ### Proxy entity labels {#proxy-entities-managed}